Ramy-Nour/Uptown-FS/README.md

 7) Recent Fixes and Changes
 Timestamp convention: prefix new bullets with [YYYY-MM-DD HH:MM] (UTC) to track when changes were applied.
+- [2025-10-21 07:05] Top-Management approvals for Standard Pricing:
+  - API: Updated /api/workflow/standard-pricing/:id/approve and /reject to allow Chairman and Vice Chairman in addition to CEO.
+Previously, only CEO could approve/reject, which blocked Top Management when other roles attempted to act.
+This change makes approvals applicable regardless of the unit’s linkage to a Standard Price record.
 - [2025-10-21 06:35] Client Offer PDF — consultant name reliability:
   - API: Simplified consultant identity resolution to rely strictly on users.name and users.email.
 We initialize from the authenticated user context and, if a deal_id is provided, prefer the deal creator from DB.
 Fallback reads the current user from DB using name/email columns only.
 This ensures the consultant’s name appears in the PDF whenever it’s present in the users table.
 - [2025-10-21 06:25] Consultant UX — export buttons visibility and Unit Block section placement: